 "a rel=noopener"(see article in the security section), and many things more.

-- Wes Bos’ new slide deck about modern workflow and tooling7 in front-end development is pretty interesting and gives you some insight if you want to know if your workflow is still state-of-the-art.
+- Wes Bos’ new slide deck about modern workflow and tooling in front-end development is pretty interesting and gives you some insight if you want to know if your workflow is still state-of-the-art.

-target="_blank"can be abused to serve malicious links9 is shown in this demo by Mathias Bynens.
+target="_blank"can be abused to serve malicious links is shown in this demo by Mathias Bynens.

-- Mozilla implemented a new block-all-mixed-content CSP directive10 that lets websites opt in to hard-fail on mixed content (it won’t be shown and no warning will be triggered).
+- Mozilla implemented a new block-all-mixed-content CSP directive that lets websites opt in to hard-fail on mixed content (it won’t be shown and no warning will be triggered).